33 Photos that Will Make You Want to Visit Milan

 The steel and glass dome of Galleria Vittorio Emanuele

 And then, there are gems you don’t expect, like the Stock Exchange, with the controversial L.O.V.E. sculpture by Italian artist Maurizio Cattelan.
 Or Piazza Sant’Alessandro, a charming little square bordered by magnificent baroque palaces.

-You’ll walk by churches looking unassuming from the outside, housing impressive frescoes, and if you glance inside historical buildings, you’ll spot charming courtyards.
+Without knowing, you’ll walk by churches that look unassuming from the outside but house impressive frescoes.
+And if you glance inside historic buildings, you’ll spot charming courtyards.

 Milan Courtyard